Any time I post it just might be my last post so...

 That was 7 yeas ago.
 Times change.

 Right now, The reader could not pay me enough to join in the RPG community, or to officially publish anything.
 This is not an attack on anyone or anything.
-It’s not the world, it’s my perspective of the world that brings me to this statement.
+It’s not the world, it’s my perspective of the world.

 So, the reader might ask again, what’s that have to do with you?